 A new opportunity this year will work to broaden student reach in the Williamsport Area High School’s music program, thanks to grant funding provided in part by the Williamsport Area School District Education Foundation (WASDEF).
 A $10,381 grant from WASDEF’s Violet Compton Estate Fund is supporting a new, innovative music elective that will allow students to make music outside of performing ensembles.

 In collaboration with River Valley Regional YMCA and YWCA Northcentral PA, the Williamsport Area School District Education Foundation (WASDEF) is pleased to announce the return of Over the Edge: Williamsport this fall.
 The event, scheduled for Saturday, Oct.
 26, 2019, is a fundraising partnership between the three nonprofits.

-The Williamsport Area School District Education Foundation (WASDEF) has named four Williamsport Area High School alumni who will receive its 2018 Distinguished Alumni awards.
-The following individuals have been notified of their selection and have been invited to accept their award at WASDEF’s inaugural Donor and Alumni Appreciation Event on Sept.
-20 at Trade and Transit Center II, where they will be officially inducted into the Distinguished Alumni Wall of Fame.
+The Williamsport Area School District Education Foundation (WASDEF) has named three Williamsport Area High School alumni who will receive its 2019 Distinguished Alumni awards.
+The following individuals have been notified of their selection and have been invited to accept their award at WASDEF’s second Donor and Alumni Appreciation Event on Sept.
+26 at Trade and Transit Center II, where they will be officially inducted into the Distinguished Alumni Wall of Fame.

-The Williamsport Area School District Education Foundation (WASDEF) granted $11,015 to the district’s Odyssey of the Mind teams headed to the World Finals this week at Iowa State University.
-The Education Foundation was able to contribute a combination of 38 gifts received from those in the community, area businesses and WASDEF’s unrestricted fund.
+The Williamsport Area School District Education Foundation (WASDEF) granted $8,227 to the district’s Odyssey of the Mind teams headed to the World Finals this week at Michigan State University.
+The Education Foundation was able to contribute a combination of gifts received from those in the community, area businesses and WASDEF’s unrestricted fund.